geo909/youtrack-issues-downloader/README.md

 - `YOUTRACK_PROJECT_ID`: The ID of the YouTrack project you want to download issues from.
 - `YOUTRACK_URL`: The source

-To do this, copy `.env.template` to `.env` and fill in your YouTrack permanent token.
+To facilitate the process, you can simply copy `.env.template` to `.env` and fill in the values for the above.

-Optional config variables at the top of the `main.py` file:
+You can also add optional configuration by tweaking the following variables at the top of the `main.py` file:

 - `ID_PAD_LENGTH`: This pads issue numbers for folder names, ensuring order.
 Increase if there are more than 999 issues in your project.
 - `EXTENSION`: The file extension to use for attachments.
 For text-based projects, you can use "txt" or "md", but for projects with rich text, you may want to use "html".